ys-lim/cryptex-scn/1b_dpryan_intron_generation_with_eg.md

 ...
 <5 more elements>
 ```
+## Step 4: Generate a GTF file containing exonic and intronic bins.
 Now, we would like to convert this GRangesList containing both exonic and intronic bins into a usable GTF file, which can be utilised for downstream read counting.
 This is done in the final function, `asGFF2`, which takes in a GRangesList and outputs a GTF file.

+### Breakdown of Function 2: asGFF2
 ```r
 > asGFF2 <- function(x) {
   df <- as.data.frame(x) # take in a GRangesList, x